kosirm/mindmap-writer/mindscribble/dev/UI.md

 If it is possible to style on node/connection basis - then we need a powerful menu for styling nodes and edges.

 --- LOCALSTORAGE ---
-We should save into localstorage these things:
+We should save into localstorage these things: TODO

 --- SEARCH AND SHORTCUT SYSTEM LIKE VSCODE ---
 CTRL+P - SEARCH NODES - nodes in currently opened file and also in google disc (different color)